 Some people often tend to forget that stomach issues may also derive from a lack of hygiene in the house.
 Remember to keep your cat’s food bowl, water bowl, and general living space in clean conditions.

 Gross but we have to mention it.
-Sometimes fecal material may accidentally get on your kitty’s fur.
+Occasionally, some excrements may accidentally get on your kitty’s fur.
 Especially if she’s having stomach issues, make sure to check those and remove them before serving food.

 Always check the food when serving it